This 'How To Abseil' article is part of the book - Trad Climbing Basics.

 How To Abseil: Attaching to the Anchor

-Next, you’ll need to attach yourself to it.
-A common way of doing this is to girth-hitch a short sling through your belay loop and clip it to the anchor with a screwgate.
+The entire climbing team should attach to the anchor while rigging abseils.
+A common way of doing this is to girth hitch a short sling through your belay loop and clip it to the anchor with a screwgate.

-To be extra safe, use two slings with separate screwgates.
-This is especially useful on bolted abseil anchors where the two bolts aren't joined together - you can attach one sling to each bolt.
+On bolted abseil anchors where the two bolts aren't joined together, you can use two slings with separate screwgates.
+Attach one sling to each bolt.

 Make sure not to climb above the anchor when attached only with a sling.
 High forces are generated if you 'static' fall (without a rope in the system) the full length of your sling which may damage or break it.
 Learn more.